How to choose the right school

-How to choose the right school to learn acupuncture & Traditional Chinese Medicine?
+How to choose the right school to learn Acupuncture and Traditional Chinese Medicine?

-Embarking on a career in acupuncture and Chinese medicine is a big commitment of time and resources.
-Looking at the websites of the various institutions you can see that the contents of the programs are rather similar – as it should be!
+Embarking on a career in acupuncture and Chinese medicine is a major commitment of time and resources.
+Looking at the websites of the various institutions you can see that the contents of the programs are rather similar – and should be.
 However, it is important to do your research and due diligence as the quality of the program and competency of faculty and administrators will impact the outcome of provincial and Pan-Canadian registration exams as well your future career as an acupuncturist.

-Given the numbers of acupuncture & Traditional Chinese Medicine schools to choose from, and some with apparent program similarities, how do you find the school that is right for you?
+Given the number of institutions to choose from and program similarities, how do you find the school that is right for you?

-Visit your prospective school’s office and the campus is absolutely essential.
+Visit your prospective schools’ office and tour the campus is an absolutely essential.

-Your intuition and instinct will help you to determine if the atmosphere, environment, and people you will be spending time with and see whether the institution is right for you.
+See and feel the atmosphere, environment, and people you will be spending time with and see whether the institution is right for you.
 If you have the opportunity, interview both current and former students.

-A positive learning environment and positive energy will increase your efficiency in learning.
+A positive learning environment and positive energy will increase your efficiency and depth in learning.